-Occupational therapy can be very beneficial in helping a child (or indeed an adult) with autism disorder to better cope with everyday tasks, school or work and socializing in general.
+Occupational therapy can be very beneficial in helping a child (or indeed an adult) with autism disorder to better cope with everyday tasks, school or work, and socializing in general.

 There are two key ways that occupational therapists and occupational therapy can benefit children with autism.
 They are evaluation and therapy.

 It is not always clear that children are on the autism spectrum.
 And, indeed, a therapy plan can’t be effectively created or implemented until a child has been correctly diagnosed.
 Diagnosis is something that we specialize in at Sandbox.
-Our team can observe children to see how they accomplish certain tasks and how much support they need to do so.
+Our team can observe children and see how they accomplish certain tasks and how much support they need to do so.
 This can include things like getting dressed or knowing how to play a game.
 In some cases, our therapists may ask that a child be filmed over a day so that they can better understand how the child reacts to their changing environments.

 Once autism has been diagnosed and evaluated, our therapists can develop a bespoke program for your child.
 The aim of this program is to help your child respond better to their environment and develop skills that are necessary for an independent life.